Isauuc/automate-for-growth/01-getting-started/README.md

 - A scheduler who posts at optimal times
 - An analyst who tracks what's working

-That's what this platform does, all in one place.
+That's what [ViralWave Studio](https://viralwavestudio.com) does, all in one place.

-**Visit the Platform:**
+**Visit ViralWave Studio:**
-Go to https://viralwavestudio.com to see it in action.
+Go to [https://viralwavestudio.com](https://viralwavestudio.com) to see it in action.
 Don't worry about understanding everything right away - we'll walk through each feature step by step.

+> 💡 **Special Offer:** Use coupon code **WELCOME15** for 15% off your first 3 months on any plan!
+[Get started for free →](https://viralwavestudio.com)

 ### Feature Walkthrough (Beginner-Friendly Explanations)